 Australian National Academy of Music commission, for pianist Kane Chang

-Bruce Crossman’s solo piano work Memory and Raw Materialityfor Chinese-Australian pianist Kane Chang premieres at The ANAM Set, Australian National Academy of Music (ANAM), Abbotsford Convent, Melbourne, Australia on the 15thOctober 2021.
-The work was commissioned by the Australian National Academy of Music (ANAM) as part The ANAM Set (2021) and written for Kane Chang and will be given its world premiere on 15 October 2021 at the Abbotsford Convent, Melbourne.
+Bruce Crossman’s solo piano work Fragility and Sonorousness for Chinese-Australian pianist Kane Chang premieres at The ANAM Set, Australian National Academy of Music (ANAM), Abbotsford Convent, Melbourne, Australia on the 1st December 2021.
+The work was commissioned by the Australian National Academy of Music (ANAM) as part The ANAM Set (2021) and written for Kane Chang and received its world premiere on 1st December 2021 at the Abbotsford Convent, Melbourne.
 The ANAM Set was funded by the Restart Invest (RISE) Fund—an Australian Government Initiative.